Political& Technical Information about Transportation Planning

 Planning for bicycle facilities doesn't exist in a vacuum.
 Activists who want more bicycle facilities in their communities need to understand about transportation planning in general.

 This page focuses on local information.
-Info of a more general nature is available on BicycleUniverse.com, including:
+Info of a more general nature is available on BicycleUniverse.info, including:

 Looking for info on specific projects instead of general info?